These are 50 actionable activities YOU can do to become smarter, keep your mind young and active, and gain experience-based intelligence.

 26. Actively think about the contents of the media.
 Read and let the book transport you into its world.

 27. Relax enough, not every minute has to be spent on productivity or learning something.
+You need attention-restoring breaks to utilize your intelligence.

 28. While learning something, use specially designed strategies or systems of learning.
 There is a way to study well, there is a way to learn how to code, there is a way to cook.
 Learn those.